 Hume has no quarrel with the claim that obligations arise if one has made such a promise.
-His quarrel with the claim that obligations arise only if one has made such a promise. "[S]ome other foundation of government must also be admitted."
+His quarrel is with the claim that obligations arise only if one has made such a promise. "[S]ome other foundation of government must also be admitted."

-To expose this other foundation, Hume distinguishes between two kinds of moral duties: First, those duties that we are motivated to fulfill without any thought of duty, or of public or private utility, but that nonetheless are duties because they promote public or private utility.
-E.g., duties to take care of our children.
+To expose this other foundation, Hume distinguishes between two kinds of moral duties:

-Second, those duties that we are motivated to fulfill only from the thought that they are duties, a thought which arises when we recognize that public utility depends on their general fulfillment.
+- First, those duties that we are motivated to fulfill without any thought of duty, or of public or private utility, but that nonetheless are duties because they promote public or private utility.
+As reflective spectators, we recognize that such motives promote public or private utility, and we esteem them for this reason-view them as duties.
+But, as agents, we need not recognize these facts to be motivated.
+E.g., love of children, gratitude to benefactors, pity to the unfortunate. - Second, those duties that we are motivated to fulfill only from the thought that they are duties, a thought which arises when we recognize that public utility depends on their general fulfillment.
 E.g., justice with regard to property, and fidelity with regard to promises.
 We are moved to steal a rich man's property, or to break a promise with him, in order to benefit ourselves, or our children, or our benefactors, or the less fortunate.
 What stops us?
-The thought that there are great benefits to all in people generally complying with rules that give people exclusive use over particular things and that ensure that people will do what they say.
+The thought: there are great benefits to all in people generally complying with rules that give people exclusive use over particular things and that ensure that people will do what they say.

 Our obligation to obey the government, Hume argues, is a duty of this latter kind.
 We are moved to disobey the law, in order to benefit ourselves, or our children, or our benefactors, or the less fortunate.
 What stops us?
-The thought that there are great benefits to all in having law and order.
+The thought: there are great benefits to all in having law and order.
+That is why we believe that there is a duty to obey the law.

 This means that the justification of the duty to keep promises is essentially the same as the justification of the duty to obey the law: that the system in question brings great benefits to all.
-This means, in turn, that it is a pointless detour to attempt to justify, as the social contract theorists do, the duty to obey the law in terms of the duty to keep promises.
+This means, in turn, that it is a pointless detour to attempt to justify, as the social contract theorists do, the duty to obey the law in terms of the duty to keep promises!